moby/moby/docs/reference/api/docker_remote_api_v1.24.md

     - **HeartbeatPeriod** – The delay for an agent to send a heartbeat to the dispatcher.
 - **CAConfig** – CA configuration.
     - **NodeCertExpiry** – Automatic expiry for nodes certificates.
+    - **ExternalCA** - Configuration for forwarding signing requests to an external certificate authority.
+        - **Protocol** - Protocol for communication with the external CA (currently only "cfssl" is supported).
+        - **URL** - URL where certificate signing requests should be sent.
+        - **Options** - An object with key/value pairs that are interpreted as protocol-specific options for the external CA driver.

 ## 3.8 Services